spotlightpa/poor-richard/content/statecollege/2024-06-03-SPLROCKSPRING0624.md

 A group of state House lawmakers has introduced a <a href="https://www.legis.state.pa.us/cfdocs/Legis/CSM/showMemoPublic.cfm?chamber=H&amp;SPick=20230&amp;cosponId=41771">package of bills</a> that would cap the acquisition amount at 125% of the depreciated original cost and spread out any costs incurred by customers over time rather than all at once.

+Act 12 would not apply if Rock Spring were sold to the State College Borough Water Authority or a private company because it is not a municipal system.
+Instead, increased bills would likely be attributed to capital costs to improve the system.

 Republican state Rep. Kerry Benninghoff has represented parts of Centre County for 27 years, but told Spotlight PA he wasn’t familiar with Rock Spring.
 However, he cited a similar situation from the 1990s, when the College Township Water Authority <a href="https://www.pacodeandbulletin.gov/Display/pabull?file=/secure/pabulletin/data/vol26/26-29/1194.html">acquired</a> the now-liquidated Lemont Water Company after a local push from residents to take over.

 “These family-run operations are done on a short string.
 In return, they keep the costs down for customers,” Benninghoff said.